Paul is a barbecue enthusiast. He is currently grilling and smoking on a Komodo Kamado Ultimate 23.

 Trimmed Vs. Untrimmed Beef Tenderloin

-There are two types of beef tenderloin; the trimmed version of the beef tenderloin and the untrimmed version.
+There are two types of beef tenderloin: the trimmed version of the beef tenderloin and the untrimmed version.
 The trimmed version has the fat and silver skin from the cow's sides largely removed and is smoothly cut with the side medallion taken out.
-The trimmed version is more expensive since it has less fat and waste than untrimmed.
+The trimmed version is more expensive since it has less fat and waste than the untrimmed.
 The trimmed version is my favorite since it doesn't require any special preparation.

 The Difference Between Grass-Fed and Grain-Fed Filet Mignon

-Grass fed filet mignon is considered a more premium beef product than grain or corn fed beef.
+Grass-fed filet mignon is considered a more premium beef product than grain-fed or corn-fed beef.
 Here's why.

-- Grass fed beef is more expensive to produce and costs $5 to $10 more per pound
+- Grass-fed beef is more expensive to produce and costs $5–10 more per pound

-- It is promoted as a more humane way of raising beef and more sustainable way to farm
+- It is promoted as a more humane way of raising beef and a more sustainable way to farm

-- Grass fed beef has 1/3 to 1/2 has much fat as grain fed beef
+- Grass-fed beef has 1/3 to 1/2 as much fat as grain-fed beef

 - Grass-fed beef has a higher percentage of beta carotene that converts to vitamin A (10% of daily allowance in 3.5 ounces)

-- Grass fed beef has 3 times the amount of Vitamin E as grain fed
+- Grass-fed beef has three times the amount of vitamin E as grain-fed

-- Grass fed beef has 60% higher composition of omega 3 fats than grain fed
+- Grass-fed beef has a 60% higher composition of omega-3 fats than grain-fed

-- Grass fed beef has higher levels of conjugated linoleic acid (CLA) which contributes to health benefits of beef
+- Grass-fed beef has higher levels of conjugated linoleic acid (CLA) which contributes to the health benefits of beef

 With all those great benefits of grass-fed beef, how does it taste?
 Well, my experience with grass-fed filet mignon beef is that it has more flavor, but it is chewier and tougher than corn-fed filet mignon.
 It's probably tougher because beef that is not finished at a feeding lot for 60 to 100 days has a lot less fat content, resulting in a less marbled, tender filet mignon.